arafatm/Notes/blinkist/psychology.charisma-myth-by-olivia-fox-cabane.md

 # The Charisma Myth: How Anyone Can Master the Art and Science of Personal Magnetism Paperback – by Olivia Fox Cabane (Author)

-## summary
+## Final Summary

 Everyone can be charismatic; we just need to get into a suitable mindset so we display the right body language, and practice this until it becomes instinctive.

 There are various charisma styles to choose from, so make sure you select the style that best suits your personality and the situation.

 Also, don’t worry if you experience mental and physical obstacles while developing charisma; even successful people experience these things.
 Simply apply the three steps to overcoming these obstacles: **dedramatize, destigmatize and neutralize**.

+## Actionable advice from the book:

+**Visualization** involves imagining yourself physically performing an activity, successfully.
+This exercise can be done at home, at work or even in public, and it requires you to create a vivid mental image of a triumphant experience in order to experience your feelings at that time; e.g., a ski team could visualize themselves careening through the entire course, feeling their muscles tensing, and experiencing each bump and turn.

+**Rewriting reality**.
+When experiencing anxiety, try using the “rewriting reality” technique.
+For example, if you have an important presentation tomorrow and you’re anxious about the outcome, take a moment to imagine and list a few alternative outcomes, ranging from the presentation going smoothly to it failing completely.
+Describe your way of speaking, what the audience looked like, their reaction to you, and so on.
+As the list grows, your anxiety should subside.

 ## Charisma & Success